The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Crossed products

-\begin{prop} Let $G$ be a finite group and let $\mathcal{C}$ be a class of simple (separable) C*-algebras with the following properties: \begin{enumerate} \item if $A$ is a simple (separable) C*-algebra and $p\in A$ is a nonzero projection, then $A\in\mathcal{C}$ if and only if $pAp\in\mathcal{C}$ (in particular, this is the case if $\mathcal{C}$ is closed under Morita equivalence); \item if $A\in\mathcal{C}$ is unital and $\alpha$ is an action of $G$ on $A$ with the tracial Rokhlin property then $A\rtimes_{\alpha} G\in \mathcal{C}$; \item if $A\in \mathcal{C}$ and $B$ is a C*-algebra with $A \cong B$, then $B\in \mathcal{C}$. \end{enumerate} Then $\mathcal{C}$ is closed under taking crossed products by actions of $G$ with the tracial Rokhlin property (i.e., \eqref{propcross_2} above holds without the assumption that $A$ is unital). \end{prop}
+\begin{prop} Let $G$ be a finite group and let $\mathcal{C}$ be a class of simple C*-algebras with the following properties: \begin{enumerate} \item if $A$ is a simple C*-algebra and $p\in A$ is a nonzero projection, then $A\in\mathcal{C}$ if and only if $pAp\in\mathcal{C}$ (in particular, this is the case if $\mathcal{C}$ is closed under Morita equivalence); \item if $A\in\mathcal{C}$ is unital and $\alpha$ is an action of $G$ on $A$ with the tracial Rokhlin property then $A\rtimes_{\alpha} G\in \mathcal{C}$; \item if $A\in \mathcal{C}$ and $B$ is a C*-algebra with $A \cong B$, then $B\in \mathcal{C}$. \end{enumerate} Then $\mathcal{C}$ is closed under taking crossed products and fixed point algebras by actions of $G$ with the tracial Rokhlin property (and hence \eqref{propcross_2} above holds without the assumption that $A$ is unital). \end{prop}